-New England Journal of Medicine OCTOBER 04, 2012
+The New England Journal of Medicine October 04, 2012

-Holger Thiele, Uwe Zeymer, Franz-Josef Neumann, et al.
+Holger Thiele, Uwe Zeymer, Franz-Josef Neumann, Miroslaw Ferenc, Hans-Georg Olbrich, Jörg Hausleiter, et al.

 Bottom Line

-In patients with acute myocardial infarction complicated by cardiogenic shock undergoing early revascularization, the routine use of intraaortic balloon counterpulsation (IABP) did not significantly reduce 30-day, 1-year, or 6-year all-cause mortality compared with medical therapy alone.
+In patients with acute myocardial infarction complicated by cardiogenic shock, the routine use of an intraaortic balloon pump prior to or immediately after early revascularization did not significantly reduce 30-day all-cause mortality compared to medical therapy alone.

 Key Findings